 Good marriages take work.
 I know from lots of experience that once you're married it's easy to get complacent and in a rut, and when unpleasant stuff happens it's easy to stuff it inside and let unhappy (heart chakra shutting down) emotion build up (leads to painful blowups!!).
 That's why I'm going to add an extra tip.

 Don't blame others and give them the benefit of the doubt!
 Be responsible for own words and actions and get really good at apologizing and saying I'm sorry.
 Be nice - act like you're dating and trying to impress, and dwell on the things you love.
 Say I love you and give sincere compliments often, and always work on improving your self!

 No matter where you are in life (married or not), if you just work on mastering tips #2, 3 and 4 it will do wonders for helping you feel satisfied in all of your relationships!
 And BONUS, it will help open your solar plexus, heart, and throat chakras too!!

 Hi.
-I'm Connie and I'm into chakras, essential oils, growing plants, eating real food, being a grandma, and creating a beautiful life.
-I like to write about random things including food, real life issues, and how to process through and deal with the messy and unsettling stuff that happens in life.
+I'm Connie and I'm into chakras, essential oils, growing plants, eating real food, being a grandma, following Jesus, and creating a beautiful life.
+I like to write about random things including real life issues and how to process through and deal with the messy and unsettling stuff that happens in life.
 I believe that life is too short not to live happy!
-I choose to follow the sun and dwell in love and light.
-Welcome to my raw real bright and colorful world,
+I choose to dwell in bliss and bask in love and light.
+Welcome to my raw, real and bright colorful world!